anup26x11x2006/nicepage/README.md

-# NICEPAGE MADE by anup.
+# NICEPAGE MADE By anup.